kovidgoyal/kitty/docs/kittens_intro.rst

     Preview and quick switch between over three hundred color themes.

+:doc:`Fonts <kittens/fonts>`
+    Preview, fine-tune and quick switch the fonts used by kitty.

 :doc:`Hints <kittens/hints>`
     Select and open/paste/insert arbitrary text snippets such as URLs, filenames, words, lines, etc. from the terminal screen.